voschezang/coding-handbook/collaboration/trust.md

+It can be

+- Informal.
+Implied by behaviour.
+Confidence in each other.
+- Formal.
+Explicit agreements.

 Human communication is inherently ambiguous.
 It consists of multiple layers.

 1. The initial message (**content**) needs to travel from one context (person) to another.